 Upon arrival, sip on a cocktail, then a delicious 4-course meal, wine and coffee, all included in the price and served by the performers.

 Watch male impersonators lip-syncing and perform comedy drag skits.

 I have a love-hate relationship with taking photos.
 On the one hand, I love having photos as souvenirs of different places I visit.
 On the other hand, they don’t always come out the way I want them to or someone is always left out of the photo.

 If you want candid shots, the kind you see in travel magazines that mix photojournalism, fine art and editorial photography, book a photographer.

 Pictours Paris Photography

 Lindsey Kent is an American photographer over at Pictours Paris.
-She’s been living in Paris since 2011 and takes amazing photos using Paris as her backdrop.
+She’s been living in Paris since 2011 and takes fantastic photos using Paris as her backdrop.
 She specializes in weddings, family sessions, and couples sessions.

 Hopefully, something here has caught your eye.
 If I missed something unusual that you’ve enjoyed in Paris, please let me know by filling out my contact form.
-In the meantime, here are some really romantic things to do in Paris.
+In the meantime, here are some romantic things to do in Paris.

 Frédéric Auguste Bartholdi from Colmar in Alsace is the French sculptor who created the infamous Statue of Liberty in New York.
 But did you know that the one located in New York was not the first one he created?
 Before creating the giant 20-story Statue of Liberty in the US, Bartholdi created smaller versions using moulds.